-This policy paper proposes recommendations and policy actions for consideration and implementation by the G20 Heads of State and their governments, as well as G20 Labor and Education Ministers.
+This policy paper proposes policy actions for implementation by the G20 Heads of State and their governments, as well as G20 Labor and Education Ministers.
 The paper builds upon the work of previous B20 Taskforces, ensuring consistency.
 This year’s additions, changes and emphasis were also influenced by the global employment crisis unleashed by the COVID-19 health pandemic.

 Three themes drive the recommendations and policy actions in the paper, namely: